“There’s always this kind of fight for the soul of Douglas County.”

 Nadia Konstantinov: We have so much growth happening in Parker, which is the main thing I’ve noticed.
 The town is booming.
 I think Denver is expanding so fast that even though we’re a suburb that’s, honestly, far from Denver—we’re 45 minutes from Denver, but I think their population is so big that everybody’s having to be pushed out this way.
 And that’s why we’re having all of these big new builds just to fit all the new people coming into Colorado, which I specifically want to state my opinion on because it’s a very divisive topic in Denver.
 A lot of people really hate all of the influx of people.
 They’re like, “It ruins traffic.
 I miss, you know, the way Colorado used to be.”
 I don’t.
 I think it’s cool.
 I believe in growth.
 I don’t love that some people are being pushed out of homes and priced out, but I just think it’s nice that more and more people are coming here.
 I love this state, and I think they should get to see it.

 Every three years, the Town of Parker administers a community survey where they ask residents to rate the quality of life, services, and priorities.
 What stood out to me the most about the survey is that around 75% of respondents believe the town was growing too fast, both in terms of population and new construction.
 When we were standing in the backyard at the house party where we met, Nadia pointed to the construction at a nearby intersection.
 She knew all the details about the town’s development that I imagine, not too long ago, was once all grass.
 I don’t think Nadia was specifically concerned about what buildings block the view from her porch.
 But I started to see why long-term residents might be concerned with Parker’s rapid transformation.
 For every small business that adds to the town’s charm, there are probably two or three big-box stores that line Parker Road, causing honestly too much traffic on that two-lane highway.
 Nadia’s starting to volunteer for Alyssa’s campaign.
 So I’ll continue talking to her throughout my time in Colorado, and we’ll get more into what kind of issues voters care about.
 But for now, I’m going to feature another Parker resident who moved here not too long ago.
 Alyssa Nilemo.
 2018 was a big year for Alyssa.
 The leadership program where I met her, marriage, starting her bachelor’s degree, and homeownership.
 Alyssa and her husband Korey moved to Parker because they were ready for more space, and at a time when house prices were already high, she’s grateful that their financial situation made it possible.
 Even for my Texan standards, their house in Parker is big with a sizable backyard where the dogs can explore and where she now has a garden.
 I think Alyssa was familiar with Parker, but she hadn’t really considered moving here until her husband shared with her a listing of this house.
 Alyssa’s in a different neighborhood than Nadia, but like Nadia, Alyssa immediately loved the house and the cute businesses along Mainstreet.
-Parker offered opportunities that other parts of the Denver Metro Area didn’t.
+Parker offered opportunities that other parts of the Denver metro area didn’t.
 Alyssa loves Parker, but she’s also running for office because she feels that there’s room for improvement.
 She reconciles that both can be true at the same time.

 Alyssa Nilemo: I love a lot of things about my community and the people who are here.
 And I think we have a lot of shared values, and I think it’s a beautiful place to live.
 I think we’re right along a great trail.
 We are not too far from some of the most beautiful hiking spots.
 I live in a great neighborhood.
 I have a great home.
 Like, it’s a great place to live, and that lives directly next door to the fact that I realize I may not always feel safe or like this place accepts me, sometimes, because my face is different, because my views are, you know, across the political spectrum.
 And that was another reason I wanted to run is because that’s not true.
 I do belong here.
 I belong in this place.
 This is my home.
 But I get it.
 I get why some folks choose to just move away from Douglas County because it doesn’t feel safe.
 I get why some parents have to put their kids into charter schools because they don’t feel like they’re safe in public schools.
 And I know that makes the news, and I know people see that about Douglas County.
 And so it’s weird to both feel really proud and love a place so much and, at the same time, be really disappointed in some of the things that have happened here or come out of here.
 And so I hope people just know that a place is not defined by its sort of worst qualities, I guess.
 And that there are just wonderful people here who are just trying to make the best of their lives, and that that is worthwhile, and that we are a good community.
 And we’re working out some of our issues, but we’re working them out.